paulregnart/githooks/README.md

 ##Usage

-1. Amend the SRC_PATTERN to the folder you want to check
+1. Amend the SRC_PATTERN to the folder you want to check.
 2. Change the message to what you want.

 For more info: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks